Important information: EMC waiver period extended until 30 June 2022.

-Other operations in the Marine Park such as those involving the hire of equipment, installation and operation of tourist facilities, underwater observatories, sewage outfalls and vending operations, must pay fixed quarterly charges to the Marine Park Authority.
+Other operations in the Marine Park, such as those involving the hire of equipment, installation and operation of tourist facilities, underwater observatories, sewage outfalls and vending operations, pay fixed quarterly charges to the Authority.

 The funds received from the environmental management charge are vitally important in the day-to-day management of the Marine Park and in improving its long-term resilience.
 All funds received as environmental management charge payments are applied directly to management of the Marine Park.

-At the same time, visitation information provided when environmental management charge is submitted greatly assists the Great Barrier Reef Marine Park Authority and the Queensland Parks and Wildlife Service (QPWS) in developing management arrangements for sustainable use of the Marine Park.
+At the same time, visitation information provided when environmental management charge is submitted greatly assists the Authority and the Queensland Parks and Wildlife Service (QPWS) in developing management arrangements for sustainable use of the Marine Park.

 Does it apply to me?

-The role of the permittee is to collect and remit the environmental management charge to Great Barrier Reef Marine Park Authority by the due date in accordance with Part 8 of the Great Barrier Reef Marine Park Regulations 1983.
+The role of the permit holder is to collect and remit the environmental management charge to the Great Barrier Reef Marine Park Authority by the due date in accordance with Part 13 of the Great Barrier Reef Marine Park Regulations 2019.

-As a permittee in the Marine Park, you are responsible for:
+As a permit holder in the Marine Park, you are responsible for:

 - collecting the correct amount of the environmental management charge